Do you have a will in place? A legal will is one of the most important documents you will create in your life.

 Not having a will can have a devastating impact on the entire family.
 Most people assume that their partner or family members automatically inherit their assets when they die, but that is not how it works.

-Creating a legal will might not lessen the pain of your passing, but it can make the process of dividing your assets and assigning the caregiver for your dependents much simpler.
+Creating a legal will might not lessen the pain of your passing, but it can simplify the process of dividing your assets and assigning a caregiver for your dependents.

 What You Can Expect While Creating A Traditional Will

 Understanding what goes on in the traditional method of creating a will can help you see why so many Canadians are putting off creating a will in the first place.